FAQs

 Other

 We provide a receipt with each order.
-Please note that single vision lenses are included in the price with the frames.
+Please note that single vision lenses are included in the price with the frames; typically, insurance providers split single vision lenses and frames, bundled cost 50/50.

 Azimuth includes a microfiber cloth with each purchase of your eyewear.
 We suggest purchasing a glasses cleaning kit or using PH-neutral soap and water.
 Remember to dry glasses with your microfiber cloth, as it won’t scratch the lenses; avoid paper towels because the paper pulp could scratch the lenses or frames.